nickzeppos/les-2/README.md

     1. drop the `.htm` files
 ### Preprocess
 - script name - `1_cleaning.R`
-- Is the preprocessing treatment from Casas, Denny, Wilkerson Legislative Hitchhikers paper
+- Is the preprocessing treatment from Casas, Denny, Wilkerson Legislative Hitchhikers paper?
 - Does ~ this:
     1. Read in
     2. Only care about certain bill versions